dotnet/docs/docs/framework/wpf/advanced/layout.md

 <a name="LayoutSystem_PanelsCustom"></a>
 ## Panel Elements and Custom Layout Behaviors
- [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] includes a group of elements that derive from <xref:System.Windows.Controls.Panel>.
+WPF includes a group of elements that derive from <xref:System.Windows.Controls.Panel>.
 These <xref:System.Windows.Controls.Panel> elements enable many complex layouts.
 For example, stacking elements can easily be achieved by using the <xref:System.Windows.Controls.StackPanel> element, while more complex and free flowing layouts are possible by using a <xref:System.Windows.Controls.Canvas>.

  The following table summarizes the available layout <xref:System.Windows.Controls.Panel> elements.